lakefox/p2p-network/README.md

 # Demo

 Go to [pnm.lakefox.net](pnm.lakefox.net).
-This will connect you to LOBBY: m, ROOM: m, you will connect to everyone that opens this demo up.
+This will connect you to LOBBY: njvscb, ROOM: 0, you will connect to everyone that opens this demo up.

 # How to use it?
 (Node.JS)